 Patient/Family guides and unit fact sheets

-Electrical Equipment - Due to government safety codes, the only items you may use in patient rooms are battery-operated shavers, radios, clocks and laptop computers.
+Electrical equipment - Due to government safety codes, the only items you may use in patient rooms are battery-operated shavers, radios, clocks and laptop computers.
 Please leave all other electrical equipment at home.

-Tobacco-free Policy - Legacy Health is now entirely tobacco-free.
+Tobacco-free policy - Legacy Health is now entirely tobacco-free.
 (If you're trying to quit, we can help!)

-Chapains are available 24 hours a day and may be reached through Spiritual Care at 503-413-4151 or the switchboard operator, "0."
+Chaplains are available 24 hours a day and may be reached through Spiritual Care at 503-413-4151 or the switchboard operator, "0."
 Your pastor, rabbi, priest or other faith representative is welcome to visit during your hospital stay.
 The Chapel of the Incarnation is on the first floor of Legacy Emanuel Medical Center and is open at all times.
 A brief, informal interfaith worship service is held on Wednesdays and Sundays at 11:30 a.m.